yasen-yankov/ios-docs/Guides/Chart/getting-started.md

     chart.title.text = @"This is a chart demo";
     chart.legend.hidden = NO;

 Finally, we can easily employ the built-in animations support to create some fancy animations.
-To do so, we should set the **allowAnimations** property to **YES**:
+To do so, we should set the <code>allowAnimations</code> property to *YES*:

     chart.allowAnimations = YES;

-For more information about cusomizing animations, please refer to the following articles:
+For more information about customizing animations, please refer to the following articles:

 - [Custom Animations](animations/custom)
 - [Custom UIKit Dynamics Animations](animations/custom-uikit-dynamics)